Audrey is a lover of all things DIY. The personal touch is so important and something we all can enjoy—in the creation or receiving!

 Another type of Cushing disease is called iatrogenic, which means that it is caused by something else.

 Giving a dog high-dose steroids for other conditions such as inflammatory arthritis or other medical conditions can subsequently produce Cushing syndrome.
-The treatment options in this case usually involve a gradually tapering of the steroids to hopefully reduce the Cushing syndrome.
+The treatment options in this case usually involve gradually tapering off the steroids to hopefully reduce the Cushing syndrome.

 What If I Don't Treat My Dog's Cushing Syndrome?